 Keep reading to learn more about the safety, legality, and benefits of Apetamin.

 Apetamin is a supplement designed to help people gain weight.
 It contains cyproheptadine, lysine, and other vitamins.
-The following table lists the ingredients and doses in grams (g) and milligrams (mg) per 5 milliliters (ml) of Apetamin syrup.
+The following

 The manufacturer of Apetamin is TIL Healthcare, a company based in Chennai, India.
 However, there is no regulation of the drug in the United States.